Main Menu

 • Save time in the DTA/MTA review process by ensuring the data sharing plan in the agreement (including Exhibit A) is consistent with the ERICA application!
 The IRB will compare your data sharing plan outlined on the HIPAA and the Covered Entity page of your ERICA application with the agreement.
 If the agreement is not consistent, you will be asked to either update the agreement or submit an Amendment to the ERICA application.

-To begin an MTA or DTA, please contact the PIVOT CENTER
+To begin an MTA or DTA, please contact the Technology Licensing Office

-When a faculty member, researcher or staff member seeks to send or receive material or other information to another institution/company, the PIVOT Center will work with the parties to put the appropriate agreements in place.
+When a faculty member, researcher or staff member seeks to send or receive material or other information to another institution/company, the Technology Liscensing Officer will work with the parties to put the appropriate agreements in place.